MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/idle-session-timeout.md

 4. On the **Idle Session Timeout** select the toggle to turn it on.
 You can choose a default setting or choose your own custom time.

 Once a user reaches the idle timeout session when they're using the online Office apps, they'll get a notification that they're about to be signed out.
-If they don't stay signed out, they'll be automatically signed out of all online Office apps that they're using.
+If they don't stay signed in, they'll be automatically signed out of all online Office apps that they're using.